The Man-Woman Relationship, Sex, and Marriage

 Fault-finding and blaming the other is easy.
 What is difficult and hard, but usually more worthwhile and rewarding, is getting at the truth and being bravely honest in expressing to your partner how you feel, and why you feel that way – without being accusatory or trying to lay blame.

 However, our tendency is to not want to voice our feelings because we want to be polite and accepting.
-We don’t want to rock the boat or cause a scene.
+We don’t want to rock the boat or cause a scene by being confrontational.
 But when we keep our feelings inside we let resentments build up, we tend to voice them when we get annoyed, or when we get angry and blow off steam.
 And, even though our judgment and criticism may be what the other needs to hear, they often do not accept it because of the way it was delivered.
 They feel attacked and react defensively, and perhaps defiantly and in denial, and they may even retaliate.

 On the other hand, it is sometimes better to just hold your tongue, especially if and when you are annoyed that your partner has not lived up to your expectations, and especially when there has been no agreement or understanding of what is expected.
 In such instances, we should think twice, and realize it would not be fair to say anything.